Greedy Algorithms

 What are the growth orders of these algorithms?

-Assuming binary prefix coding, a solution can be represented by a binary tree, with each leaf corresponds to an unit, and its path from root represent the code for the unit.
-An optimal code is a binary tree with the minimum expected path length.
+Assuming binary prefix coding, a solution can be represented by a binary tree, with each leaf corresponds to a unit, and its path from root represents the code for the unit.
+An optimal code is a full binary tree with the minimum expected path length.

-In the following algorithm, C contains a set of units, and f contains the frequency values of the units.
+In the following algorithm, C contains a set of symbols, and f contains the frequency values of the units.
 Q is a priority queue, implemented by a heap.

 Example: